isomerpages/moe-xinminsec/_prospective-students/Direct School Admission.md

 <p>1.
 Applicants who do not have prior experience may also apply.
 The school
 will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
-<p>2.
-Meeting all the criteria does not guarantee the student will be shortlisted/given
-an offer</p>
 <p></p>